intel/nauta/docs/user-guide/actions/model.md

 # model Command

-The overall purpose of this command/subcommands is to manage model export related tasks.
-Following are the subcommands for the nctl model command.
+Use the `model` command to manage model export related tasks.
+Following are the subcommands for the `nctl model` command.
+This main command also includes the following subcommands:

  - [status Subcommand](#status-subcommand)
  - [export Subcommand](#export-subcommand)